processone/docs.ejabberd.im/content/admin/configuration/listen.md

 Each element of the list is an associative array with the following
 elements:

--   Port number.
-Optionally also the IP address and/or a transport protocol.
+-   Port, optionally also the IP address and/or a transport protocol.

 -   Listening module that serves this port.